Are You Prepared?

 Leaders Know What to Do Even When They Don’t

 If you read the linked post you’ll notice that the dude took all of the brunt work on himself; yet he expected and clearly articulated to his family what their roles were and yes they all had a job to do, none of this “women & children being exempt from labor” crap, when shit hits the fan, it’s all hands on deck.

-This husband and father prior to recognizing the severity of this storm had walked the neighborhood, scoping out the highest ground in the event of flooding, and did some recon to find any exit pathways (unfortunately they were flooded) he’d already planned this in his mind.
+The husband and father in the story, prior to recognizing the severity of this storm, had walked the neighborhood, scoping out the highest ground in the event of flooding, and did some recon to find any exit pathways (unfortunately they were flooded) he’d already planned this in his mind.